Getting Started·

 Prerequisites

-• Node.js 18+ installed on your system
+• Node.js 18+ installed on your system (node -v to check)

 • Claude Desktop application (download from anthropic.com)